Ishani1989/jekyll-now/_posts/myFirstReactProject.md

 1. Create a directory in your local machine and browse to the directory in your terminal.
 2. Run the command ```create-react-app MyPuzzleGame```
 3. This will download all necessary files to your system and open up the browser with a little information on how to modify your code.

+The command will create the following structure.

+We need to make modifications to the src folder in order to implement our game.